s4ke/Master-Thesis/src/md/020-background.md

 \label{sec:background}

-This section gives a short overview of Arrows
+Before we delve into our novel approach for parallel programming using Arrows, we give a short overview of all our main concepts and technologies.
-(Section \ref{sec:arrows}) and of GpH, the `Par` Monad, and Eden, the three parallel Haskells which we base our DSL on (Section \ref{sec:parallelHaskells}).
+We start by giving an introduction to functional programming (Section \ref{sec:fuproHaskell}) including a short tutorial on Monads (Section \ref{sec:monads}) before explaining the concept of Arrows (Section \ref{sec:arrows}).
+Finally we give a short introduction to the main parallel Haskells used as backends for our DSL in this thesis (Section \ref{sec:parallelHaskells}) - GpH, the `Par` Monad, and Eden.